dudeee/docs/README.md

  Believe in unit tests?
 You believe in us.
 The platform and most of the plugins we develop have a test coverage above 85%.

 # Internationalization
- Speaking Chinese, French or Spanish?
+ Speaking Chinese, Russian or Spanish?
 We have you covered!
 Dude has the ability to change language, and we would be grateful if you contribute and translate dude to your language!